nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

 the [event handling design](https://github.com/DSharpPlus/DSharpPlus/issues/1585#issuecomment-2282832059) has been completely overhauled, making the core features of this project obsolete.
 Version 5 is also more tightly coupled to dependency injection, another great change.
 Therefore, I will no longer introduce any breaking changes nor try to make it v5 compatible.
 It's been a fun ride!
+This project's nuget versions 6.x build upon DSharpPlus **4.x**.

 ## About